Blanche of Bourbon: Queen

 Coat of arms of Blanche of Bourbon as Queen Consort of Castile.

-On 3 June 1353, (Note: "The ceremony took place in Valladolid; in spite of Ayala's assertion that place June 3, 1353, the exact date is in dispute..") aged 14, Blanche married in person at Valladolid, Spain, King Peter of Castile.
+On 3 June 1353, (Note: "The ceremony took place in Valladolid; in spite of Ayala's assertion that place June 3, 1353, the exact date is in dispute..") aged 14, Blanche married in person at Valladolid, King Peter of Castile.
 Previously, on 2 July 1352, the treaty of alliance between France and Castile and the marriage contract were signed, which was ratified five days later in France by King John II.
 There were many difficulties by the French in getting the money promised as a dowry for Blanche.

 Two days after their marriage, Peter abandoned Blanche for Maria de Padilla.

 Eventually Blanche was imprisoned in the castle of Arévalo and then in the Alcázar of Toledo.
-Blanche's cousin, John II of France, appealed to Pope Innocent VI to have Peter excommunicated for keeping Blanche imprisoned, but the Pope refused.
+Blanche's cousin, King John II of France, appealed to Pope Innocent VI to have Peter excommunicated for keeping Blanche imprisoned, but the Pope refused.
 Blanche and Peter had no children.